Maria Cardona

-Maria Teresa Cardona (born November 12, 1966) is an American political strategist and commentator who currently works at the Dewey Square Group and is the founder of Latinovations.
+Maria Teresa Cardona (born November 12, 1966) is an American political strategist and commentator who works at the Dewey Square Group and is the founder of Latinovations.
 Cardona is also a Democratic strategist and CNN/CNN en Español political commentator.
 Starting in 2020 Maria spearheads ¡MARIA! with Maria Cardona talk show.
 She dissects advocacy and public policy affecting Latinos in the U.S. through the El Rey Network.

 Early life

 Maria Teresa Cardona was born in Bogotá, Colombia.
 She moved to the United States with her family at the age of two and lived in Ohio but shortly after settled in Leesburg, Florida.
+At the beginning of the 8th grade, she and her family moved to Puerto Rico.
 She is a graduate of Duke University.

 Career

 Early start

 Cardona spent five years at the United States Department of Commerce, first as Deputy Press Secretary to Secretary Ronald H. Brown and in charge of the press offices of all the 14 agencies.
 Following the airplane crash into a mountainside in Croatia that killed Secretary Brown, Cardona was left to handle the live press briefing alone.
 She then went on to be the Press Secretary to Secretaries William Daley and Mickey Kantor.
 While there, she acted as Lead Communications Strategist for the passage of the North American Free Trade Agreement (NAFTA) in 1993.
 In 1997, she was awarded the Department of Commerce's Silver Medal Award for Meritorious Federal Service.

 From 1998 to 2001, Cardona was the Director of Communications for the United States Department of Justice's Immigration and Naturalization Service (INS), acting as the Clinton Administration's top spokesperson on the complex issues surrounding immigration, including the Elián González affair.
 She was chosen by Hispanic Business Magazine as one of the 100 Most Influential Hispanics in the country of that year.

 From 2001 to 2003, she served as Communications Director of the Democratic National Committee, where she helped coordinate the national Democratic message for the party officials, elected leaders, candidates and state Democratic Party committees.

 Cardona joined the New Democrat Network (NDN) in 2003 as their vice president for Media Relations, where she developed and directed NDN's ongoing efforts to help Democrats better understand and community to the Hispanic electorate.
 She also directed NDN's Hispanic Project, which was created to expand research and polling, candidate recruitment, and national paid and earned media communications strategies targeted to Hispanic audiences, in both English and Spanish.
 The $6 million initiative was, at the time, the largest effort ever to conduct dedicated research and deliver the Democratic message to the Latino community.